Symmetric vs Asymmetric encryption: What’s the difference?

 How does Mailfence incorporate symmetric key cryptography?

 Mailfence offers password-encrypted messages (PEM) based on symmetric encryption.
 Our solution allows you to set a password hint that helps the recipient decrypt the message.
-You can share your key via an SMS, a phone call or during a physical meeting.
+You can share your passphrase via SMS, a phone call, or during a physical meeting.

-Also with Mailfence’s PEM, you can set an expiration date for the email.
-After the expiration date, the email cannot be decrypted anymore.
+Also, with Mailfence’s PEM, you can set an expiration date for the email.
+After the expiration date, the email cannot be decrypted any more.
 Furthermore, we store password-encrypted messages in a zero-knowledge environment and encrypt them with your password.
-That way only you and the intended recipient have access to the message.
+That way, only you and the intended recipient can access the message.

 Here are some good practices to follow for our PEM: